Shopify/hydrogen/examples/README.md

 1. `dependencies`, `devDependencies`, and `peerDependencies` in `package.json` are also merged to those in skeleton.
 Therefore, only list new or modified dependencies in the example.
 1. The scripts in `package.json` must pass the `--diff` flag to the `dev` and `build` commands.
 Otherwise, it will be treated as a full Hydrogen app instead of a diff.
 1. The `tsconfig.json` must have special values.
 Copy it from another existing diff example.
-1. add the example package to `workspaces` option in the main repo package.json
+1. Add the example package to `workspaces` option in the main repo package.json
+1. Add the new example in this README